 - 60th birthday or

-- Business Overheads monthly benefit: pays up to 100% of a business’s regular fixed operating expenses monthly - up to a maximum of $40,000 - for a 12 month period
+- Business Overheads monthly benefit: pays up to 100% of a business’s regular fixed operating expenses monthly - up to a maximum of $40,000 - up to 12 times the monthly benefit

 - Reward cover: provides up to $100,000 of Accidental Death Cover at no extra cost after you’ve held the policy for three years.
 If you also have a Total Care Plan policy when you die due to an accident, we’ll double the Reward Cover benefit